-Year Design Inclusion criteria Type of radiation Direct comparis son trials Spitzer 2000 Multicenter RCT, DB Parallel Pts with a diagnosis of either malignant disease or aplastic anemia and who were hospitalized to receive 11 fractions of 120 cGy over 4 days prior to BMT and initiation of any conditioning chemo.
+Author, Year Design Inclusion criteria Type of radiation Direct comparis son Spitzer 2000 Multicenter RCT, DB Parallel Pts with a diagnosis of either malignant disease or aplastic anemia and who were hospitalized to receive 11 fractions of 120 cGy over 4 days prior to BMT and initiation of any conditioning chemo.
 Females of childbearing potential were required to have a negative serum or urine hCG pregnancy test and had to continue using adequate contraception during the study.
-Males had to be either surgically sterilized or practising adequate contraception throughout the study. total radiation expose of 1320 cGy prior to BMT and chemo. on day 0 to 1, the chest wall was blocked during radiation to protect the lungs.
+Males had to be either surgically sterilized or practicing adequate contraception throughout the study. chemo.
+On day 0 to 1, the chest wall was blocked during radiation to protect the lungs.
 The block was removed for fractions given on days 2 and 3 to allow for radiation of the ribs and soft tissue underlying the lungs.